-source If you have recently been served a preferred charged sheet for a courts-martial or other military legal proceedings, such as an Article 32 Hearing, then you should be flanked by a local court-martial military lawyer who can best protect your rights and defend your integrity.
-Read more about court-martials below.
+If you have recently been served a preferred charge sheet for a courts-martial or other military legal proceedings, such as an Article 32 Hearing, then you need an experienced court-martial military lawyer by your side who can best protect your rights and defend your integrity.
+Read more about courts-martial below.

-how to buy prednisone online A courts-martial is a federal court convened by a Commanding Officer/General to adjudicate the alleged criminal misconduct of a military servicemember.
-Another way to understand a court-martial is as the military’s version of a trial—in which other members of the military render a finding on a servicemember’s guilt or innocence, and any ensuing punishment.
-Depending on the severity of the charges, a courts-martial will take one of the following three forms:
+A court-martial is a federal court convened by a Commanding Officer/General to adjudicate the alleged criminal misconduct of a military servicemember.
+A court-martial is the military’s version of a criminal trial, in which other members of the military render a finding on a servicemember’s guilt or innocence, and any ensuing punishment.
+Depending on the severity of the charges, a court-martial will take one of the following three forms:

-Special courts-martial usually handle criminal matters of a misdemeanor-type nature, such as a drug offense, simple assault, order violation, or unlawful absence.
+Special courts-martial usually handle criminal matters of a misdemeanor-type nature such as a drug offense, simple assault, orders violations, or unlawful absence.
 Punishment may not include confinement longer than one year.
-Though less grave than general courts-martial convictions, a special court-martial conviction will result in a criminal record for the military member and could have serious detrimental effects on career and benefits.
+Though less grave than general courts-martial convictions, a special court-martial conviction will result in a criminal record for the military member and could have serious adverse effects on servicemember’s career, benefits, and future.

 If you are involved in military court-martial proceedings it is very important that you speak with an experienced court-martial attorney right away.
 Contact our court-martial lawyers now to learn more.